yanivyacoby/a-guide-to-your-phd/guide.md

 _We encourage you to get to know [John Girash](https://scholar.harvard.edu/girash/home) and [Ann Greaney-Williams](https://www.seas.harvard.edu/about-us/directory?search=%22Ann%20Greaney-Williams%22)_.
-John is the Director of Graduate Academic Programs and and Ann is the Graduate Academic Program Administrator;
+John is the Director of Graduate Education and and Ann is the Graduate Academic Program Administrator;
 they are invested in your experience and your well-being and are here to support you.